jonathanbosson/jonathanbosson.github.io/_posts/2015-07-20-bachelor-thesis-doovr.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/UXwzPF6bLn8" frameborder="0" allowfullscreen></iframe>

-The report can be read [here](/reports/DooVR_Rapport.pdf), as of now there is no English version so I wish you luck to understand it.
+The report can be read [here](/reports/DooVR_Rapport.pdf), as of now there is no English version so I wish you luck on understanding it.
 The source is available on [github](https://github.com/Grahnen92/DooVR).